josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

 	BC::Vector<float, BC::GPU> myVec(sz); //Allocates data on the gpu
 	BC::Vector<double, BC::CPU> myVec(sz); //Allocates data on the cpu

-	**Must be linked to an apropriate BLAS with a cblas_dgemm function and a cblas_sgemm function.
+	**Must be linked to an apropriate BLAS with cblas_dgemm function and cblas_sgemm function.
-	**Dotproduct currently only availalbe to double, and float types.
+	**Dotproduct currently only available to double, and float types.

 FAQ Fast Explanation (GPU):